 My studio work is very much influenced by my love of cooking: I like a plate that looks good with food, a large cup to hold plenty of caffe latte, and a pitcher that doesn't drip.
 In the kitchen I am always reaching for little dishes, so I make a wide array of them in all shapes and sizes."

-Gabrielle lives with her partner, book-artist Laura Davidson, and their daughter in the artists’ cooperative on A Street.
-The cooperative was Massachusetts’ first live/work cooperative for artists, and is home to 43 other artists and their families.
+Gabrielle lives with her partner, book-artist Laura Davidson, and their daughter in an artists’ cooperative.
+The cooperative, in a converted warehouse building, was Massachusetts’ first live/work cooperative for artists, and is home to 43 other artists and their families.

-Schaffner has a BA in Studio Arts with a concentration in Italian Language from Wesleyan University in Connecticut, and studied at Studio Arts Center International in Florence, Italy.
+Gabrielle has a BA in Studio Arts with a concentration in Italian Language from Wesleyan University in Connecticut, and also studied at Studio Arts Center International in Florence, Italy.

-Gabrielle spent many years working in various arts administration roles for the Fort Point Arts Community (FPAC) and served as their Executive Director until 2014; FPAC is a community non-profit organization founded in 1980 by area artists to preserve and promote the local arts community.
-She continues to be engaged in Fort Point, and serves on the Board of the Friends of Fort Point Channel.
+She also spent many years working in various arts administration roles for the Fort Point Arts Community (FPAC) and served as their Executive Director until the end of 2014; FPAC is a community non-profit organization founded in 1980 by area artists to preserve and promote the local arts community.
+She continues to be engaged in Fort Point, and has also served on the Board of the Friends of Fort Point Channel.

 I make my work for daily use; nothing makes me happier than knowing that the pots I make in my studio become part of your everyday life, in your kitchen and in your home.
 All of my pieces are food safe, and can be washed in the dishwasher.
 It's fine to reheat something briefly in the microwave although a piece may become hot, so always be careful.
 Never put it on the stove top, or shock it by putting it in a hot oven.